- B.Arch from University of North Carolina, Charlotte

 - M.Arch from University of California, Berkeley

-He worked for renowned architecture firms including Herzog & de Meuron, David Chipperfield, Skidmore, Ownings and Merrill, and Marlon Blackwell before establishing his own practice, David Jaehning Architect, in San Francisco.
+He worked for renowned architecture firms including Herzog & de Meuron, David Chipperfield, Skidmore, Owings and Merrill, and Marlon Blackwell before establishing his own practice, David Jaehning Architect, in San Francisco.
 The work of the studio is based on research that explores local typologies and historic forms, as it develops contemporary projects within public and private realms.
 The practice is interested in a delicate complicity with vernacular settings, combined with restrained formal and spatial interventions.
 This philosophy creates bold singular works that are both highly abstract, yet strangely familiar.

 The studio aims to have a wide range of work at a variety of scales for a multiplicity of cultures.
 They believe that precise ideas require equally rigorous forms and details.
-This approach underscores their interest in materials and thoughtful construction, which is embedded into the research of the office.
+This approach underscores their interest in materials and thoughtful construction, which is embedded in the research of the office.

 - Courses Taught

 ARCH 100A Fundamentals of Architectural Design

 ARCH 160 Introduction to Construction